 Undocumented workers, specifically undocumented overseas Filipino workers, can be classified as a deliberate act or an act of deception.
-Deliberate act involves wanton disregard of proper channels and bypassing them to avoid additional expense, further scrutiny or expedite deployment.
+Deliberate act involves wanton disregard of proper channels and bypassing them to avoid additional expense, further scrutiny, or expedite deployment.
 For example, even if an applicant of a domestic helper job is below the legal age for deployment abroad, the applicant or an accessory will attempt to forge identity papers.

 Meanwhile, an act of deception involves fooling an applicant to believe that a job offer in Dubai exists and promised benefits and wages are guaranteed.
-However, the deployment to Dubai was only temporary as the ultimate destination is another nearby country in which the Philippines has no labor agreement on protection of workers.
+However, the deployment to Dubai was only temporary as the ultimate destination is another nearby country in which the Philippines has no labor agreement on the protection of workers.
 Also, illegal recruiters are those who fall under this category.
 They deceive applicants into paying them sums of money for such empty promises.

 In both deception and deliberate act, the applicant will pay the price — literally and figuratively.

-Whether product of own doing or someone else’s folly, an undocumented worker will soon find out that the outcome was not worth the effort.
+Whether the product of own doing or someone else’s folly, an undocumented worker will soon find out that the outcome was not worth the effort.
 That’s because being an undocumented OFW carries various risks.

-1. Worker has limited channels to seek help.
+Worker has limited channels to seek help.

 That is why some undocumented Filipinos resort to TNT: tago ng tago.

-2. Worker is exposed to harsh working conditions.
+Worker is exposed to harsh working conditions.

 Undocumented workers are often on the lookout for work opportunities so they can earn a living.
-But such opportunities are too few and often laid on harsh conditions.
-For example, the worker may be asked to work longer hours, deprived of food and rest, and granted lower pay, often times delayed.
+But such opportunities are too few and often laid in harsh conditions.
+For example, the worker may be asked to work longer hours, deprived of food and rest, and granted lower pay, often delayed.
 They cannot avail of medical assistance and other forms of government welfare available to legally employed foreign workers.

-3. Worker becomes part of the government’s burden
+Worker becomes part of the government’s burden.

-5. Worker will settle in the imagination of worried family members.
+Worker will settle in the imagination of worried family members.

-6. Worker dies without receiving benefits
+Worker dies without receiving benefits.

 Being an undocumented worker brings a lot of risks and problems.
 Don’t wait until you become an undocumented worker.